ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Object oriented definition of a MDP

-Two objects - the agent and Environment
+Two objects - the agent and environment

 Three signals - state, action & reward